Cambridge Company Uses Facial Recognition System To Stop Shoplifters

 According to Brian Vincente, the technology is not just about his own bottom line.

-“The reason why we use Stoplift is to make sure that there’s no theft and there’s no negligence and that way we can assure that our prices stay low for our customers and we’re giving them the best prices that we can,” he said.
+“The reason why we use StopLift is to make sure that there’s no theft and there’s no negligence and that way we can assure that our prices stay low for our customers and we’re giving them the best prices that we can,” he said.

 According to Kundu, when stores spot an issue they will approach the customer and politely ask if they need help using the self-checkout system.

-Stoplift is used at hundreds of checkouts in stores across Massachusetts and thousands around the world.
+StopLift is used at hundreds of checkouts in stores across Massachusetts and thousands around the world.